Childhood and Education Journey of Marco Rubio in Timeline

 Discover the defining moments in the early life of Marco Rubio.
 From birth to education, explore key events.

-Marco Rubio is an American politician, attorney, and diplomat who served as the 72nd United States Secretary of State since 2025.
-As a member of the Republican Party, he represented Florida in the United States Senate from 2011 to 2025.
-He was a candidate in the 2016 Republican presidential primary elections.
-During his time as Secretary of State, he has also held acting positions such as National Security Advisor, Archivist of the United States, and Administrator of USAID.
+Marco Rubio is an American politician, lawyer, and diplomat currently serving as the 72nd United States Secretary of State since 2025.
+As a member of the Republican Party, Rubio is also acting in various other roles including National Security Advisor, Archivist of the United States, and Administrator of USAID.

 In 1956, Marco Rubio's parents left Cuba during the Batista regime.

-In 1959, Marco Rubio's maternal grandfather returned to Cuba to find work.
+In 1959, Pedro Victor Garcia, Marco Rubio's maternal grandfather, returned to Cuba to find work.

 1961: Mother's Return Trip to Cuba